Employee recognition means much more than the occasional acknowledgement that somebody did a good job.

 Every organization thrives when employees are motivated and productive.
 By showing genuine and consistent appreciation, you can expect a positive working environment and high-achieving staff.

 Question: How do you usually recognize and reward your employees?
-You can leave a comment by clicking here.
+You can leave a comment below.